mddrill/Mediminder/README.md

 pip install virtualenv
 ```

-Git should already be installed if you have Xcode
+Git should already be installed if you have Xcode, if not install Xcode from the app store

 For Windows you'll have to download python 3 from here https://www.python.org/downloads/
 I think pip should install with python 3 automatically